 The horrific abuse they suffered in institutions and foster families left thousands traumatised for life.

-Media easily skew their reporting of Aboriginal issues towards common stereotypes, making Aboriginal people feel angry.
+Australian media frequently skew their reporting of Aboriginal issues towards common stereotypes, infuriating Aboriginal people.

 Constitutional recognition of Aboriginal people